Christ Church Default Header Image

 P.E.

 Children will get changed for PE at school, no football kits allowed.
 For safety reasons, long hair should be tied back for PE and earrings either removed or taped over for safety (tape is supplied by school).
-Consider the weather conditions.
+Take into account the weather conditions.

 Do not forget to check out the school's Twitter page for regular updates and information.